Start talking about healthy teen relationships before dating even begins.

 Start talking early

-We start talking to our kids about relationships when they’re young, because showing respect and kindness is important at any age.
+“We start talking to our kids about relationships when they’re young, because showing respect and kindness is important at any age,” Romano said.
 As teens move toward dating and romantic relationships, these conversations may start to change and take on a different meaning.

-It is best to try to talk to your teens about these topics before they start dating.
-You can ask them things such as, “What are you looking for in a boyfriend/girlfriend/friend?” or “How would you like to be treated?”
-It is important to point out what is not healthy in a relationship — someone who makes you feel unsafe or tries to change or control things about you.
+“It is important to point out what is not healthy in a relationship — someone who makes you feel unsafe or tries to change or control things about you.”
 Television shows or media posts can be great openings for conversations.

-In this day and age, we also know teens are often active and having relationships — romantic or not — on social media.
-It’s important to monitor your teen’s activity online as well in real life.
-Be sure that you talk to your teen about appropriate interactions online as well as offline.
-Make sure they know to reach out to you if they feel bullied or unsafe with any sort of online or texting communication.
+“In this day and age, we also know teens are often active and having relationships — romantic or not — on social media,” Romano said, noting that it’s important to monitor your teen’s activity online as well in real life.
+“Be sure that you talk to your teen about appropriate interactions online as well as offline.
+Make sure they know to reach out to you if they feel bullied or unsafe with any sort of online or texting communication.”

-Relationship violence is a real issue for teens.
+“Relationship violence is a real issue for teens,” Romano said.
 One in three adolescents in the United States is the victim of physical, sexual, emotional or verbal abuse from a dating partner.
 One in 10 high school students has been purposefully hit, slapped or physically hurt by a boyfriend or girlfriend.
-More importantly, only 33 percent of teens in a violent relationship tell anyone about the abuse.
-In addition, cyberbullying has become an increasing threat to teens.

-It is important for teens to know what’s healthy in a relationship and to have a place where they feel safe talking about their relationship.
-As parents, we want to be this place to be us.
+“It is important for teens to know what’s healthy in a relationship and to have a place where they feel safe talking about their relationship,” Romano said.
+“As parents, we want this place to be us.”

-Signs of issues in your teen’s relationships
+Watch for signs of problems in your teen’s relationships

 - Sudden changes in your teen’s behavior, grades or interest in activities;